ivanpugachtd/chat-bot-qa/README.md

 then run "poetry install"

 usage:
-poetry run python main.py (from root of cloned repository, make ure to fill .env file like in .env.example)
+poetry run python main.py (from root of cloned repository, make ure to fill .env file like in .env.example, book should be placed for example to src/static/)